Goals and Methods

-- complete regular assigned review of the basic features of Latin morphology (word formation) and syntax using either Wheelock or a more formal grammar (e.g., Allen and Greenough, Hale and Buck, Gildersleeve and Lodge, etc.), and syntax using my Syntactical Mechanics, written with this class specifically in mind;
+- complete regular assigned review of the basic features of Latin morphology (word formation) using either Wheelock or a more formal grammar (e.g., Allen and Greenough, Hale and Buck, Gildersleeve and Lodge, etc.), and syntax using my Syntactical Mechanics, written with this class specifically in mind;

 - continually work on your vocabulary, relying on the lists and quizzes I’ve created for you;

 - read all of Caesar’s Gallic War in translation;

 - read all of Vergil’s Aeneid in translation;